Check out our winter 2018-19 buyer's guide to the 12 best dual extruder 3D printers on the market. Plus the most important dual extrusion upgrades.

 Built like a tank and featuring a pleasant to use UI, calibration setup and customized flavor of Cura for easy to manage dial extrusion prints, it’s perhaps one of the more user-friendly dual extrusion 3D printers to make this list.

-Those looking supersize their multi-material prints can look to the Sigma’s newer and bigger sibling, the, which features double the print volume of the Sigma.
+Those looking supersize their multi-material prints can look to the Sigma’s bigger sibling, the, which features double the print volume.

 Recently revised to offer true-leveling in addition to auto-leveling, this workhorse of a dual extrusion 3D printer from Ohio-based manufacturer MakerGear is a unique beast.